TheCrowbill/classic-guide/source/index.rst

    :scale: 50 %
    :alt: ethereum-logo
    :align: center

-This documentation is the result of an ongoing collaborative effort by volunteers from the Ethereum :ref:`community`.
-Although it has not been authorized by the :ref:`foundation`, we hope you will find it useful, and welcome new :ref:`contributors`.
+Welcome, new :ref:`contributors`!
+This documentation is the result of ongoing collaborative effort by volunteers from the Ethereum Classic :ref:`community`.
+It has not been authorized by the Ethereum :ref:`Foundation` or any other centralized authority.
+We hope you will find it useful.

 Contents